BIMORPH NODES V2.2 ADDS HOLISTIC SUPPORT FOR LINKED-ELEMENT CLASH DETECTION WITH NEW LINK-ELEMENT NODES

 The Element.IntersectsElement, Element.IntersectsSolid, BoundingBox.GetElementsInside and BoundingBox.GetElementsIntersect have been updated with a new clash detective algorithm which enables holistic support for linked elements even if their Link Instances have been transformed or translated.
 It means that the limitation imposed on linked elements by the Revit API, which before the update impeded their functionality, is now fully resolved.

 To enable this support the nodes depend on the new LinkElement class and leverage its properties to locate linked elements at their host locations.
-By utilising LinkElements, the nodes can be used to develop unique and highly versatile workflows that range from supporting linked elements from an unlimited number of Link Instances (ideal for large-scale residential schemes and master plans where multiple Link Instances are common), to linked element vs linked element clash detection, even if the elements derive from multiple Link Instances with different center-to-center locations (a problem which has no direct solution in the Revit API).
+By utilising LinkElements, the nodes can be used to develop unique and highly versatile workflows that range from supporting linked elements from an unlimited number of Link Instances (ideal for large-scale residential schemes and master plans where multiple Link Instances are common), to linked element vs linked element clash detection, even if the elements derive from multiple Link Instances with different origin-to-origin locations (a problem which has no direct solution in the Revit API).

 The nodes also implement a smart logic-tree which is designed to execute only the subroutines that are relevant to conditions of the intersection test being computed.
 The logic tree is central to minimising any performance overheads that arise from the new infrastructure, resulting in near-negligible compromises to speed-of-execution.